Krylov Complexity of Supersymmetric SYK Models: Numerical Results

 \subsection{Krylov Complexity and Entropy}

 Once the Lanczos coefficients have been computed, the dynamics of the operator in the Krylov lattice are fully determined.
-Given the Lanczos sequence $b_n$, the Krylov basis wavefunctions $\varphi_n(t)$ were computed by integrating Equation \eqref{eq:hopping_equation} numerically out to $t = 10$\,s, with a spacing of $\Delta t = 5\times 10^{-4}$\,s in batches of $5\times10^{-3}$\,s.
-The results were substituted into Equation \eqref{eq:krylov_complexity} to compute the Krylov complexity $K(t)$, which corresponds to the average position of the operator in the Krylov lattice.
-This procedure was repeated for each realization of the Hamiltonian, and the results were averaged together at the very end.
-This quenched disorder averaging is typical in studies of Krylov complexity.
-If the Lanczos sequences were averaged before computing Krylov complexity, the wavepacket may not randomize efficiently before reaching the end of the Krylov lattice, which could introduce large unphysical oscillations in the complexity \cite{Rabinovici_2021}.
-In the scenarios considered here, the results were not sensitive to the order of the averaging.
+The Krylov wavefunctions $\varphi_n(t)$ were obtained by integrating Equation~\eqref{eq:hopping_equation} numerically and substituted into Equation~\eqref{eq:krylov_complexity} to give the Krylov complexity $K(t)$, which corresponds to the average position of the operator in the Krylov lattice.
+This procedure was repeated for each disorder realization and the results averaged at the end.
+This quenched disorder averaging is standard in studies of Krylov complexity.
+Averaging the sequences before computing complexity can prevent the wavepacket from randomizing efficiently before reaching the end of the Krylov lattice, potentially introducing large unphysical oscillations in $K(t)$~\cite{Rabinovici_2021}.
+In the cases considered here, the two orderings were found to agree.